 Student (legal name): DOB:

 School: Teacher: Grade:

-Parent/Guardian: (Please print fi irst and last name) Phone:
+Parent/Guardian: (Please print first and last name) Phone:

 Address:

 Parent/Guardian email:

-Select the ACCEL Option you are e requesting:
+Select the ACCEL Option you ar e requesting:

-Mid-year promotion to gr rade
+Mid-year promotion to § grade

-Full-year promotion to gr rade
+Full-year promotion to g grade

-Subject-matter acceleration on for subject(s)
+Subject-matter accelerat ion for subject(s)

-Virtual instruction in high her grade level subject(s)
+Virtual instruction in hig gher grade level subject(s)

-procedural requirements, as exp required to participate in all state If a student fails to comply with lained in the Sarasota County Stude, federal, and local assessments if the stipulated requirements at any upon the student meeting eligibility and ent Progression Plan.
-Students are mid-year or full-year promotion occurs. time after the ACCEL Option is in effectermine the appropriate placement in lieur
+to participate in all state, federal, a If a student fails to comply with the and local assessments if mid-year of estipulated requirements at any time Progression Plan.
+Students are required or full-year promotion occurs.
+The after the ACCEL Option is in effect, mine the appropriate placement in lieu

-I agree to the conditions stated ab ove:
+I agree to the conditions stated a bove:

 Student's Name (print): Date

 Student's Signature Date

-I grant permission for my student t to accelerate his/her learning ar nd agree to the conditions stated above
+I grant permission for my studen at to accelerate his/her learning a nd agree to the conditions stated above:

 Parent/Guardian's Name (print): Date:

 Parent/Guardian's signature: Date:

 Principal's Name (print): Date:

 Principal's signature: Date: